w3c/wai-perspective-videos/_perspective-videos/contrast.fr.md

 ---
 # Translation instructions are after the "#" character in this first section.
 They are comments that do not show up in the web page.
 You do not need to translate the instructions after "#".
 # In this first section, do not translate the words before a colon.
 For example, do not translate "title:".
-Do translate the text after "title:".lang: en
+Do translate the text after "title:".

 title: Des couleurs bien contrastées
+nav_title: Couleurs bien contrastées
 lang: fr
-last_updated: 2023-10-12
+last_updated: 2023-10-12    # Put the date of this translation YYYY-MM-DD (with month in the middle)

 translators:
 - name: "Sofia Ahmed"